erandadava/laravuecrud/readme.md

 Composer install

-setup your .env file to your liking
+setup your .env file according to your database

 npm install